CIL Collection & Spending

 The following guidance note provides clarity around the changes, especially about the interaction between S106 obligations and CIL.

 CIL will be spent by the Councils on infrastructure projects anywhere within or outside the districts, to support development within the districts.

 The CIL Expenditure Framework was approved by Babergh District Council on 24 April 2018 and by Mid Suffolk District Council on 26 April 2018.

-It was reviewed and approved by Full Council on 18 and 19 March 2019.
+It was first reviewed and approved by Full Council on 18 and 19 March 2019.

 The CIL Expenditure Framework and the CIL Expenditure Communications Strategy went through a second review in early 2020.
 On 20 April 2020, amendments to earlier versions were agreed and adopted by the Councils.

-These documents are supported by the CIL Expenditure Calendar 2020.
+These revised documents are supported by the CIL Expenditure Calendar 2021/22.

 CIL Bid Information

 For all CIL bid enquiries please submit the CIL Funding Enquiry Form to the Infrastructure Team.